 As this site has continued to grow (reaching almost 100,000 people a month now), I've started to see so many different stories from people that are working hard on their debt.
 It's really awesome – I get random emails and messages on Facebook from people that just want to share a cool part of their life with me.

 I honestly believe that paying off a big chunk of debt is powerful enough to change the fiber of who you are.
 Through my own journey of paying off my student loans, everything about my perspective on life has changed.

-Every day (and I’m very serious about this) I wake up and take a second to reflect on how bad@$$ life is.
-From the moment I opened the letter from Sallie Mae, to today where I literally make a living writing about money, I’m just grateful as hell to be alive AND do what I do.
+Every day (and I'm very serious about this) I wake up and take a second to reflect on how great life is.
+From the moment I opened the letter from Sallie Mae, to today where I literally make a living writing about money, I'm just grateful to be alive AND do what I do.

 But the journey here wasn't easy.

 For every second that I reflect on how awesome things are, there's another second where I remember what it took to get here.

 If you're in the process of getting rid of debt or already finished, what I'm about to say will resonate really strongly with you.